Triathlon Nutrition Calculator

-Spring - the time when trees bloom, the temperature rises, and triathletes go out to run, bike, and swim in preparation for the triathlon season.
+Spring – the time when trees bloom, the temperature rises, and triathletes go out to run, bike, and swim in preparation for the triathlon season.
 Apart from proper physical readiness, they will need to get the right nutrition during their workouts and races.
-That's why, in cooperation with "Triathlon" Taren Gesell, we created a tool to help any triathletes out there learn how to eat to keep their energy high during training and races in the upcoming season!
+That's why, in cooperation with "Triathlon" Taren Gesell, who is the author of, we created a tool to help any triathletes out there learn how to eat to keep their energy high during training and races in the upcoming season!

-Whether you're planning your first triathlon or you're already an accomplished triathlete, this calculator for you!
-With as little information as your weight and your target time, we can calculate how many calories you will burn, and how many you should replace to be at your best.
-We'll also explain when, what (and why) to eat during a triathlon, so you can stay energized! 🏊🏽♀️🚴🏻♀️🏃🏼♀️
+Whether you're planning your first triathlon or you're already an accomplished triathlete, this calculator is for you!
+With as little information as your weight and your target time, we can calculate how many calories you will burn and how many you should replace to be at your best.
+We'll also explain when, what (and why) to eat during a triathlon so that you can stay energized! 🏊🏽♀️🚴🏻♀️🏃🏼♀️

 First, let's go into more detail on why you need to eat during long-distance races (and workouts!).